-What you hire: Make sure the car you hire suits your wallet, but also that it suits the terrain you’ll be driving on.
-Also make sure the car can fit both passengers and luggage if you’re using it to and from the airport at your destination.
+What you hire: Make sure the car you hire suits your wallet but also that it suits the terrain you’ll be driving on.
+Also, ensure the car can fit passengers and luggage if you’re using it to and from the airport at your destination.

 5. Driving your own car

 Fit for purpose?: Ensure the car is in a good state of repair.

 Stickers: You will need a country identity sticker when driving your own car in Europe… for example, GB if you’re from Great Britain.

 Insurance: Ensure your car is insured for the country where you will be driving it.

 Breakdown cover: Make sure you have roadside recovery and breakdown cover in your country and country/countries of destination.

 If you haven’t booked a package holiday and aren’t planning on hiring a car, you must organise your transfer from the airport to your accommodation.